How much is Squarespace? Which hosting plan is best for your business goals? We do the math so you can easily see which plan best meets your needs.

 Annual vs Monthly

 Our general recommendation is to pay for an annual plan (versus a month-to-month plan) to save on fees.
-When you pay annually, the pricing breaks down to $12 to $40 per month, versus $16 to $46 on the month-to-month options.
 But note, Squarespace only offers refunds within 14 days of purchasing an annual plan.

 If these prices seem high, keep in mind that Squarespace is designed to be an all-in-one hosting platform.
 And everyone is eligible for a Squarespace discount their first year.